fsalinas26/cpp-login-menu/README.md

 Returns an array of objects of all entries in the table.

 ## REST API Calls
 To test any of the commands, simply provide the command name and the respective fields for each function (shown above).
 To test the calls w/o encryption, use the **/admin** endpoint instead of **/post**.
+Body of your request should be in JSON format.
 **Generating a key**
 ```
 POST http://localhost:80/admin